ed-donner/llm_engineering/README.md

 During the course, I'll suggest you try out the leading models at the forefront of progress, known as the Frontier models.
 I'll also suggest you run open-source models using Google Colab.
 These services have some charges, but I'll keep cost minimal - like, a few cents at a time.

 Please do monitor your API usage to ensure you're comfortable with spend; I've included links below.
 There's no need to spend anything more than a couple of dollars for the entire course.
+You may find that AI providers such as OpenAI requires a minimum credit like \$5 for your region; we should only spend a fraction of it, but you'll have plenty of opportunity to put it to good use in your own projects.
 During Week 7 you have an option to spend a bit more if you're enjoying the process - I spend about $10 myself and the results make me very happy indeed!
 But it's not necessary in the least; the important part is that you focus on learning.

 ### How this Repo is organized